cgreenhalgh/fast-performance-demo/scoretools/README.md

 - `midi` - hex of midi message to send (can be list, comma-separated) (visual, midinote, midicc, midimsg, effect, mei ids...)

+The optional value in the `mcN:` column specifies a score element to highlight if the code triggered.
+The value is a comma-separated list of any of:
+- The (complete case-sensitive) text of a score direction at the measure of the code
+- A xml:id of a score element (starting with `#`)
+- a measure number

 ## MIDI files